robphilipp-tiggee/result/readme.md

 the `invoiceFor(...)` method nor the `processPayment(...)` would be called.
 Rather, they would be short-circuited, and a failure `Result<Payment>` would be returned.

 The result values can also be mapped.
-For example, suppose in the code snippet above, you would like to return `Result<Account>` rather than the `Result<Payment>`.
+For a contrived example, suppose in the code snippet above, you would like to return `Result<Account>` rather than the `Result<Payment>`.
 The code snippet below shows how.

 ```java